spinicist/riesling/docs/recon.rst

 * ``--pdhg``

-    Enables the PDHG algorithm instead of ADMM
+    Switches to the PDHG algorithm instead of ADMM.

+* ``--adaptive``

+    Enables adaptive step-sizes for PDHG, which can lead to faster convergence.
+However, calculating the step-sizes requires additional applications of the encoding operator, such that each iteration will likely be slower and more memory is required.
+Use with caution.

-* ``--lambda-A=l``, ``--lambda-G=l``
+* ``--lambda-E=l``

-    The maximum eigenvalues of the encoding operator and regularizer transform respectively.
-Care has been taken to scale all linear operators such that their maximum eigenvalues are 1 (see e.g. `W. G. Bickley and J. McNamee, ‘Eigenvalues and eigenfunctions of finite-difference operators’, Math.
+    The maximum eigenvalue of the encoding operator.
+Care has been taken to scale all the regularizer operators such that their maximum eigenvalues are 1 (see e.g. `W. G. Bickley and J. McNamee, ‘Eigenvalues and eigenfunctions of finite-difference operators’, Math.
 Proc.
 Camb.
 Phil.
 Soc., vol. 57, no. 3, pp. 532–546, Jul.
 1961, doi: 10.1017/S0305004100035593.<https://www.cambridge.org/core/product/identifier/S0305004100035593/type/journal_article>`_).
 The preconditioner should make the maximum eigenvalue of the encoding operator close to 1, and hence the default values of 1 should converge.
-However, for certain pathological trajectories the maximum eigenvalue may be slightly above 1, in which case set ``--lambda-A`` > 1.
-You can calculate the eigenvalue for a particular trajectory using ``riesling eig``.
+However, for certain pathological trajectories (particularly subspace recons) the maximum eigenvalue may be very different, and must be pre-calculated using ``riesling eig``.

-* ``--max-iters=N``, ``--res-tol=r``, ``--delta-tol=d``

-    Termination conditions, namely the maximum number of iterations, relative residual size, and the x-update size respectively.
+* ``--max-its=N``, ``--pdhg-tol=t``

+    Termination conditions for PDHG, namely the maximum number of iterations and the tolerance.
+In adaptive mode, this is a tolerance on the primal and dual residuals.
+For naïve PDHG, this is a tolerance on the norm of the change to the image.

 recon-rss
 ---------